gilch/hissp/README.md

 > Does Hissp have tail-call optimization?

 No, because Python doesn't.
-If a Python implementation gets it, Hissp will too.
+If a Python implementation gets it, Hissp will too, when run on that implementation.
 But you can increase the recursion limit with `sys..setrecursionlimit`.
 Better not increase it too much if you don't like segfaults, but you can trampoline instead.
 See Drython's `loop()` function.
 Or use it.